donnemartin/dev-setup/README.md

 ## Step 2: Run the bootstrap.sh Script

+The bootstrap.sh script will sync the dev-tools repo to your local machine.
+This will include customizations for Vim, bash, curl, git, tab completion, aliases, a number of utility functions, etc.  Section 2 of this README describes some of the customizations.

+Below you'll find two ways to run the bootstrap script, one using Git and the other using curl.

 ### Running with Git

 Git should have been installed from the section [Install Xcode Command Line Tools](https://github.com/donnemartin/dev-setup#install-xcode-command-line-tools).
 You can clone the repository wherever you want.
 (I like to keep it in `~/dev/dev-setup`, with `~/dev-setup` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.